 Alpha and beta hydroxy acids are also effective peeling agents for the epidermis.
 Having said that, AHAs and BHAs will not have the same effect as retinol for the dermis and will not help with collagen production and depressed scars or fine wrinkles.

 What is the effect of silicone gel on scars?

 There are multiple silicon gels on the market claiming to help with scars.
 Silicone gel or silicone sheets can sometimes help with hypertrophic, raised scars.
 Unfortunately, silicon gels do not affect the skin's deeper layer and will not help depressed acne scars.
-A better choice for depressed scars will be dimethicone, a type of silicon used in a high-end moisturizing cream.
-Dimethicone will not be as effective as retinol or niacinamide but would help make the skin smoothers and reduce the appearance and feel of depressed scars.
+A better choice for depressed scars is dimethicone, a type of silicon used in a high-end moisturizing cream.
+Dimethicone will not be as effective as retinol or niacinamide but would help make the skin smoothers and reduce the appearance of depressed scars.

 Anti-scar clay masks

 Clay masks can be beneficial to people with acne and post-acne scars.
 The best masks for acne or acne scars will be based on pink clay that absorbs skin oil and reduces skin redness and irritation.
 When those masks are boosted with retinol and AHA/BHA, they can help provide mild exfoliation and help reduce the appearance of flat and depressed scars.
 Using those masks 1-2 times per week would be optimal for most people.